ucbi/uniform/guides/howtos/Setting up a Phoenix project.md

 ## The Phoenix Router

-A simple way to set up your `Phoenix.Router` is to use [Code Fences](code-transformations.html#code-fences) and `Uniform.Blueprint.modify/2`.
+A simple way to set up your `Phoenix.Router` is to put the routes for all of your apps in a single router.
+Then, use [Code Fences](code-transformations.html#code-fences) and `Uniform.Blueprint.modify/2` to transform the router upon ejection.

-Routes for all of your apps are all placed in the router, with two caveats:

-1. Routes are wrapped in [Code Fences](code-transformations.html#code-fences) so that they're removed when other apps are ejected.
-2. Paths are prefixed with `/app-name` so that each app exists at a nice URL for development.
-The prefixes are removed with `modify`.
+Let's look at an example.
+We'll explain each part below.

 ```elixir
 defmodule MyBaseAppWeb.Router do